cryoEM-CNIO/Binder_Design_Watcher/README.md

 - Extract the file from pMPNN output or AF2 output
 - Generate a DNA sequence
-- Add an initial methonine
+- Add an initial methionine
 - Select the organism for which you want to optimize the sequence
 - Add a 3' and 5' overhang
-- Reach a certain lenght adding a padding sequence with a selected GC content
+- Reach a certain length adding a padding sequence with a selected GC content
 - Select enzymes to check for enzyme restriction sites and modify them to avoid undesired cuts

+*While this method has been in use for some time and sequences usually appear accurate, there is still a possibility of errors.
+We recommend thoroughly verifying all sequences before ordering.*

 Finally, the extract hits button allows you to extract the hits.